Knowinnovation/resources/documents/_conference/Guidelines for Recording a Concurrent Session.md

 ---
-title: Guidelines for Recording a Lightning Talk
+title: Guidelines for Recording a Concurrent
 layout: default
 includeIn:
 - presenters